n1r7/compliance/README.md

-**Strategies**
+# STRATEGY
+1. Maximize communication.
-1. Maximize communication: Am I doing what I need to do?
-Am I communicating as such?
+    - Am I doing what I need to do?
-2. Measure efficiency: How do I know I am doing what I need to?
-What are my costs?

-**Clear communication of:**
+    - Am I communicating as such?
+2. Be clear.
-1. How do I know I can trust this transaction?
+    - How do I know I can trust this transaction?
-2. How do I know I can trust this user?
+    - How do I know I can trust this user?
-3. How often have I assisted with a law enforcement initiative?
+    - How often have I assisted with a law enforcement initiative?
-4. How many former users have been convicted?
+    - How many former users have been convicted?

-**Effectiveness is the culture.**
+3. Effectiveness is the culture.
-1. We know with certainty we fulfil our requirements.
+    - We know with certainty we fulfil our requirements.
-2. Help law enforcement fight crime that harms our users.
+    - Help law enforcement fight crime that harms our users.